Prajwal-Shetty1/mern-ecommerce/README.md

 Finally, the filtered list is saved in filterProducts.
 5. Whenever category or subCategory changes, the filter runs again.
 This is done using useEffect(() => applyFilter(), [category, subCategory]).

+### 8
+Added mobile-responsive CSS using @media (max-width: 767px) for better layout on small screens.
+Updated the SearchBar design to adjust spacing, padding, and icon sizes on mobile.
+Removed large margins and made the search bar full-width on mobile devices.
+Used !important to properly override desktop CSS styles on mobile.
+Updated SearchBar.jsx to show the search bar only on the Collection page.
+Used useLocation + useEffect to control when the SearchBar should be visible.
+Made the search input fully responsive by fixing width, font size, and alignment issues.